How to identify your antique mirror's value: our guide

 If you found this guide helpful, you may also like our articles on how to get your antiques valued, as well as how to sell your antiques.

-Our last piece of advice when trying to work out your antique mirror’s value is to watch out for counterfeit pieces - we’ve written previously about how to spot fake antiques.
+Our last piece of advice when trying to work out your antique mirror’s value is to watch out for counterfeit pieces that are actually modern mirrors - we’ve written previously about how to spot fake antiques.

 Looking to buy an antique mirror?
 Make sure you only go to reputable sellers of antiques - they should have good reviews and be members of trusted organisations, such as LAPADA or CINOA.